 Rosie’s Sea View Restaurant, located on the hotel property, is Makaira’s ‘in-house’ eatery and is also open to the public (see description at the bottom of the page).
-The chef Isoa Mara, has worked at one of Fiji’s finest hotels (Kaimbu) and has an ecclectic repertoire.
-He’s also an adherent of ‘Farm to Table’ cusine which fuses traditional Fijian produce and ingredients with modern cooking.
+The chef Isoa Mara, has worked at one of Fiji’s finest hotels (Kaimbu) and has an eclectic repertoire.
+He’s also an adherent of ‘Farm to Table’ cuisine which fuses traditional Fijian produce and ingredients with modern cooking.

-The tiny restaurant has a marvellous view of the Taveuni coastline and an intimate setting.
+The tiny restaurant has a marvelous view of the Taveuni coastline and an intimate setting.

 The restaurant is run as a concession by Isoa and Rosie, a local couple.
 Isoa has great creds, having worked at the ultra posh Kaimbu Resort for 6 years as a chef.
 His culinary instincts are spot on.
 Rosie is also an experienced cook having worked at nearby Coconut Grove cafe.

 A full 3 course dinner is around $F50 per person.

 For dinner you’ll need a reservation by 2 pm even if you’re staying on the property.
 Call 738-1273 or 985 9132.

 Taveuni Palms is an immaculately maintained 5-star property with great ocean views and only two villas, (the Beach Villa and Horizon Spa Villa) that are reminiscent of the of the old TV show, “Lifestyles of the Rich and Famous”.
 It’s something for honeymooners of a certain demographic and, there’s room enough bring your best friends.

 The Beach Villa has two bed rooms/two baths and a splendid outdoor shower and private swimming pool and a private beach.